return to Home page

 How these pages came to be . . .

-Early on a Sunday morning in the Fall of 1955 I met some new friends (I'd come to Cleveland the year before, just out of M.I.T.) for breakfast at Shaker Square.
-We then went to The Temple to hear Rabbi Abba Hillel Silver.
+Early on a Sunday morning in September 1954 I met a new friend (I'd come to Cleveland in June, just out of M.I.T., to work for Lincoln Electric).
+After breakfast at Clark's at Shaker Square we went to The Temple to hear Rabbi Abba Hillel Silver.

-So began a long relationship with the Temple.
+So began a long relationship with The Temple.
 I attended services regularly and soon became a member.
-It is where I married in 1958 and where my daughters Susan, Margaret and Joanie became Bat Mitzvah and were confirmed.
+It is where I met my future bride, where we would marry in 1958 and where our daughters Susan, Margaret and Joanie became Bat Mitzvah and were confirmed.

 That was many years ago.
 Abba Hillel Silver died in 1963 at the age of 70, having served his congregation for 46 years.
 The center of activities for "The Temple - Tifereth Israel" moved east, following its members.
 But the magnificent old Temple in Cleveland's University Circle is still there, used for community meetings, the High Holy Days and life cycle events.

 The wedding pages finished, I began to look for web-based information about Abba Hillel Silver.
 I visited almost every one of the nearly 200 "hits" revealed by search engines and my bookmark file grew.
 Then I created a small web page using a few of the more interesting links.
 The web page grew and became a small site.
-As The Temple-Tifereth Israel had no web site in 1998, I added photos of the building where Abba Hillel Silver spent all but two years of his life as a rabbi.
+As The Temple-Tifereth Israel had no website in 1998, I added photos of the building where Abba Hillel Silver spent 39 years of his life as a rabbi.
 Last, as a personal note, I added some recollections, hoping that later others might furnish more.

 I hope you will find these pages interesting.